 Pets don’t fare much better than people in the cold.
-With heavy rains, snow and low temperatures this winter, RedRover wants to remind you of a few tips to help keep your furry family members safe and warm.
+With heavy rains, snow and low temperatures this winter, RedRover has a few tips to help keep your furry family members safe and warm.

 - Stay indoors.
-While some animals are better equipped to handle cold weather than others, they’re all susceptible to weather-related risks.
+While some animals may be slightly better equipped to handle cold weather than others, they’re all susceptible to weather-related risks.
 Those with short hair may have less tolerance for the cold than their long-haired counterparts.
 According to the Pennsylvania State Animal Response Team, puppies, smaller dogs, older dogs and cats are especially at risk when temperatures dip under 40 degrees.

 - Watch out for antifreeze: The sweet taste of antifreeze is attractive to dogs, but it can cause sickness or death if ingested.
 Make sure to keep antifreeze containers far out of reach and clean up spills immediately.

-- Look out for our feral friends: Outside cats can’t protect themselves from the extreme cold.
+- Look out for our feral friends: Outdoor cats can’t protect themselves from the extreme cold.
 If bringing them inside is not an option, consider building them a feral cat shelter where they can stay safe and dry.
 You can learn how to build one here.

-With these tips and some simple prep, you and your pets can stay safe and warm together during this dangerous cold snap!
+With these tips and some simple prep, you and your pets can stay safe and warm — together — during the cold months!